kcjengr/probe_basic/docs/source/dev_install.rst

     cp ~/qtpyvcp/scripts/.xsessionrc ~/

-**IMPORTANT: now Log Off and Log back in for the previous installation to take effect, then continue with step 6 after logging back in in a main terminal!**
+**IMPORTANT: now Log Off of Linux, then Log In again for the previous installation to take effect, then continue with step 6 after in a main terminal!**

 **6- Install probe_basic**